geom3trik/tuix-book/src/quick_start/updating.md

 This is where the `Data` associated type comes in from the `Widget` trait, which we previously set to `()`.
 This associated type is used to specify the type of data a widget is expected to receive.
 It was mentioned before that a `Label` expects a `String`, which is because its associated data type is `type Data = String`.

-Let's modify our counter to remove the `bind` method on the `Label` within the `Counter` widet, and change the data associated type to `type Data = i32`.
+Let's modify our counter to remove the `bind` method on the `Label` within the `Counter` widget, and change the data associated type to `type Data = i32`.

 ## On Update